loechel/praesentationen/plone-and-python-community.rst

 .. note::

+    First of all I want to thanks for the honour to speak as the opening Keynote at PyCon.DE 2016 in Munich

+    Welcome to the LMU

+    I have worried about giving the Keynote - I am neigther the president of the Plone Foundation nor the Release Manager.
+I even don't belong to the smartest persons in the the Plone Community

+    A lot of other fabulous Community Members now sitting infront of me and might would give a better and even more technical adequate talk than me

+    I am just a server for the community and I was asked to talk about our awesome community.

-    I started to prepare this Keynote, as I was requested to speak about Plone and the general Python community
+    So I started to prepare this Keynote, as I was requested to speak about Plone and the general Python community

-    But I realized that, due to a large overlap and a lots of joined efforts it must be about the joined community and history of both Communities Zope and Plone in conjunction to the general Python community
+    But I realized that, due to a large overlap and a lots of joined efforts it must be about the joined community and history of both Zope and Plone in conjunction to the general Python community

     **Questions to Auditorium:**